Well done Yackandandah!

-You can track the town’s daily progress below.
-The voluntary reduction period runs from 12 February until 13 March 2026.
+You can track the town’s results below.
+The voluntary reduction period ended on Thursday 12 March 2026.

 Week One: